-Cognitive and evolutionary theories of religious belief highlight the evolved cognitive biases that predispose people towards religion [15-17] (see 'Cognitive Mechanisms' in Table 1).
-Although there is considerable and lively scientific debate, one widely discussed view holds that disbelief, when it arises, results from significant cognitive effort against these powerful biases.
-According to this view, if the mind-perceiving and purpose-seeking brains of human beings effortlessly infer the existence of invisible agents with intentions, beliefs, and wishes, then disbelief lacks intuitive support.
+Cognitive and evolutionary theories of religious belief highlight the evolved cognitive biases that predispose people towards religion [15-17] (see "Cognitive Mechanisms" in Table 1).
+Although there is considerable and lively scientific debate, one widely discussed view holds that disbelief, when it arises, results from cognitively effortful striving against these powerful biases.
+According to this view, if our mind-perceiving and purpose-seeking brains effortlessly infer the existence of invisible agents with intentions, beliefs, and wishes, then disbelief lacks intuitive support.
 Therefore, atheism is possible, but requires some hard cognitive work to reject or override the intuitions that nourish religious beliefs [18-22].

 We build on this approach and propose a broader framework that encompasses several distinct but interacting mechanisms underlying religious disbelief.
-We argue that atheism is more prevalent and enduring than would be expected if it was solely driven by effortful rejection of intuitive theism, that disbelief does not always require hard or explicit cognitive effort, and that rational deliberation is only one of several routes to disbelief.
+We argue that atheism is more prevalent and enduring than expected if it was solely driven by effortful rejection of intuitive theism, that disbelief does not always require hard or explicit cognitive effort, and that rational deliberation is only one of several routes to disbelief.
 Our framework integrates insights from three classes of naturalistic explanations for religious beliefs and behaviors: cognition, motivation, and cultural learning (Table 1).
 Religious beliefs and behaviors arise from multiple interacting sources and therefore reflect an over-determined complex of tendencies.
-Nonetheless, the same pathways that encourage religious beliefs, if altered or disrupted, yield disbelief instead.
+Yet, the same pathways that encourage religious beliefs, if altered or disrupted, yield disbelief instead.

 We begin by considering the predisposing conditions that give rise to religious belief.
-For a given person to believe in a given deity, he or she must (i) be able to form intuitive mental representations of supernatural agents; (ii) be motivated to commit to supernatural agents as real and relevant sources of meaning, comfort, and control; (iii) have received specific cultural inputs that - of all the
+For a given person to believe in a given deity, he or she must 1) be able to form intuitive mental representations of supernatural agents, 2) be motivated to commit to supernatural agents as real and relevant sources of meaning, comfort, and control, 3) have received specific cultural inputs that-of all the mentally representable supernatural agents-one or more specific deities should be believed in and committed to as real and important, and 4) maintain this commitment without further analytic cognitive processing.
+This framework suggests that alterations to any of these four basic conditions could encourage disbelief.
+Next, we identify and describe four distinct pathways to disbelief that are characterized by different psychological qualities reflecting different ways to alter those conditions (see Table 2).